Thomas-de-Bock/TarEmu/README.md

  - `noCrop`, displays the usually cropped out virtual VBLANK, HBLANK and VSYNC "sections".
  - `dump`, dumps the memory and CPU state after every instruction.
 Used to compare states for debugging purposes.

- Example use: `./Tar.exe -dump -rom C:/path/to/rom -noCrop`
+ Example use: `./Tar.exe -dump -rom "C:/path/to/rom" -noCrop` Tar is currently not available for any platforms but windows.
  ## Debug use
  The Tar emulator implements Tom Harte's 6502 Json instruction test (https://github.com/TomHarte/ProcessorTests/tree/main/6502), which can be accessed with the `--jsonTest` flag.
  Other switches and options include: